 Two blood pressure readings within 15 minutes of 160/110 or higher (either number) will be treated with medication, possibly labetalol and/or hydralazine given intravenously (meaning directly into my veins), within one hour.
 The goal is to avoid a brain bleed or stroke.
 If I don’t respond to the first medication, alternative medications will be administered quickly.

-I can expect to have seizures prevented or, if they’ve already occurred, prevented from reoccurrence.
+I can expect to have seizures prevented or, if they’ve already occurred, prevented from occuring again.
 Seizures indicate a diagnosis of “eclampsia.”

 I can expect medical staff to have an adequate level of expertise to handle my case or to know when to escalate my care.